 Start A Whole Bible Assembly

 Suggestions on how to start a whole Bible assembly from The Word of God Ministries.
 Whole Bible people frequently find themselves between congregations, because we are rejected by both church and synagogue.
 So here's some help in starting your own assembly.
+Or just make an assembly with your own family.
+The Word is the unifying purpose, and we can follow Him anywhere, not just at a church or synagogue.
+Frequently not even at a church or synagogue.

 When You Find Yourself Between Congregations